Pre-Employment Structured Clinical Interview (PESCI)

 So, to make things easier, we have put together this helpful blog.
 Please note, if you have specific questions or you need help, please give us a call!
 You can also contact us directly on firstname.lastname@example.org.

 PESCI stands for Pre-Employment Structured Clinical Interview.
 AHPRA defines a PESCI as an objective assessment of your knowledge, skills, clinical experience and attributes to determine whether you are suitable to practise in a specific position.
 The PESCI consists of a clinical interview using scenarios.

-Doctors intending to apply for Limited Registration or Provisional Registration, with a General Practice job offer need to sit for a PESCI.
-This requirement can also apply to General Practitioners who are already registered with AHPRA with Limited Registration or Provisional Registration, who wish to work in another practice.
+Doctors intending to apply for Limited registration or Provisional Registration to work in general practice need to sit for a PESCI.
+Since PESCI is position-specific, this requirement can also apply to General Practitioners who are already registered with AHPRA with Limited Registration or Provisional Registration who wish to work in another practice.

 In our experience, it’s best to sit for your PESCI before applying for AHPRA registration, unless you are applying for Limited Registration via the Area of Need pathway.

 For doctors intending to apply for Limited Registration via the Area of Need pathway, it’s recommended that you apply for AHPRA registration before sitting for your PESCI.
 This allows AHPRA the opportunity to assess your experience in general practice or primary care, and determining your eligibility for registration.

 · ACRRM – PESCIs are offered online only.
 ACRRM does not provide face-to-face PESCIs at the moment.
 You may apply through their website and the interviews utilize video conferencing.
 For more details, contact the IMG Assessment team on 1800 223 226 or email email@example.com.

 · IME – Face-to-face interviews are available at IME’s headquarters at Gold Coast, QLD.
 Virtual interviews are also available.